poldham/dsir/README.md

 you will see a panel called `API Key Management`.
 Generate an API key and copy it.

-The recommended way to store the key is in your R environment with the `usethis` package.
-As `dsir` is built on `rentrez` we should also install it at the same time
+One way to store the key is in your R environment with the `usethis` package (for a greater degree of security use the credentials package).
+As `dsir` is built on `rentrez` we should also install it at the same time.

 ``` r
 install.packages("usethis")